isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 including recognized qualifications and certifications.</p>
 <p>As part of these regulations, a credentialing framework has been established
-to ensure that all EMTs and Paramedics, including those trained overseas, meet the standards required to be recognized as qualified professionals in Singapore.
+to ensure that all EMTs and Paramedics, including those trained overseas, meet the standards required to be recognised as qualified professionals in Singapore.
 This framework allows these healthcare professionals to be officially acknowledged and integrated into the local emergency medical services system.</p>